Using ESAs to Pay for Your Homeschool Curriculum

 • Some enrichment programs

-⭐ ESA Platforms: ClassWallet and Odyssey
+ESA Platforms: ClassWallet and Odyssey

-Most ESA states use one of two platforms to manage funds:
+Most ESA states use one of two platforms to manage funds.

 ClassWallet

-ClassWallet acts like a secure purchasing hub.
+ClassWallet acts as a secure purchasing hub.
 Families can shop approved vendors directly or submit receipts for reimbursement.
+States using ClassWallet for ESA programs include:

 State Program Name Application Link

-Arizona Empowerment Scholarship Account (ESA) https://www.azed.gov/esa
+Arizona Empowerment Scholarship Account (ESA) azed.gov/esa

-Florida Family Empowerment Scholarship – Unique Abilities https://www.stepupforstudents.org
+Florida Family Empowerment Scholarship stepupforstudents.org

-Indiana Education Scholarship Account https://www.in.gov/doe/students/indiana-education-scholarship-account-program (in.gov in Bing)
+Indiana Education Scholarship Account in.gov/doe/students

-Mississippi ESA Program https://www.mdek12.org/OSE/ESA
+Mississippi ESA Program mdek12.org/OSE/ESA

-New Hampshire Education Freedom Accounts https://www.education.nh.gov/who-we-are/division-of-learner-support/learner-support-division-bureaus/education-freedom-accounts (education.nh.gov in Bing)
+New Hampshire Education Freedom Accounts education.nh.gov

-Tennessee ESA Program https://www.tn.gov/education/esa.html
+Tennessee ESA Program tn.gov/education/esa

-West Virginia Hope Scholarship https://www.hopescholarshipwv.com
+West Virginia Hope Scholarship hopescholarshipwv.com

-Note: Some states use ClassWallet only for reimbursements; others use it for direct purchasing.
+Some states use ClassWallet only for reimbursements; others use it for direct purchasing.
 ShillerLearning is both a Direct Pay and Marketplace vendor in most states.

 Odyssey

 Odyssey is a newer ESA marketplace platform where families shop from approved vendors inside a curated catalog.
+States using Odyssey include:

 State Program Name Application Link